 Have you decided to look for housing yourself?
 Find out how to start your search and what you need be aware of?

 This section contains a wealth of advice on how to search for housing, what you should expect to pay and the possible pitfalls to keep in mind.
 There are also handy links to housing organisations, as well as Dutch housing terminology tips.

-There are many ways to find private rented housing in the Netherlands.
+There are many ways to find your own housing in the Netherlands.
 Here are some things to bear in mind before you get started.

 - Start your search early, even before you have been accepted by Leiden University.
 Accommodation is scarce, so the earlier you start, the greater your chance of finding something.

-- Familiarise yourself with the various types of housing organisation and the rental prices you can expect to pay.
-Read the next section on 'Search advice: Leiden and The Hague' for useful tips and information.
+- Familiarise yourself with the various types of housing organisation and any fees or deposits you might have to pay.